 To get a sense of how much they can afford to spend on child care, parents can find free, interactive tools to discover local nanny rates and nanny tax calculators.

-Working parents should also ask their HR department about any child care benefits they may offer, such as backup child care through Care.com’s Care@Work program.
+Working parents should also ask their HR department about any child care benefits they may offer, such as backup child care through Care.com’s Care For Business program.
 This program offers employees of participating companies access to child care either at home or at a nearby child care facility.
 Anything helps!

 - Take Advantage of Tax Benefits

 Many employers offer their employees a Dependent Care Flexible Spending Account (FSA), which is one way families can save thousands of dollars each year on child care.
 (However, it turns out that one in three parents aren’t aware of this cost-cutting tactic.)

 Tapping into local support via online community platforms like the Care.com Community for advice and free activities is a start.
 Joining online parent forums is a great way to find local deals, share coupon codes and even potentially swap gently-used kids’ items.